Over 40 of the Most Popular Tattoo Design Symbols and Meanings Explained.

 The lines in the Celtic knot weave between each other in a single unbroken flow.

 This meaning of eternity can be linked to loyalty and friendship.
+Read more about the meanings of Celtic symbols here, and find more ideas for tattoo imagery with a Celtic inspiration.

 25. Trinity Knot tattoo